stevejarvis/stevejarvis.github.io/_posts/2014-07-13-hacking-compiled-application.md

 correct it prints the string "Access granted: Hello World!".

-This source is on [Github](https://github.com/stevejarvis/apphack), otherwise copy the following makefile and source to get started.
+This source is on [Github](https://github.com/stevejarvis/apphack), otherwise copy the following makefile and source to play along.

 #### makefile
 {% highlight bash %}